 If, however, you take the turn at 60 miles per hour and get into an accident, it’s unlikely that you can prove the company’s negligence caused your accident since your speeding caused the accident, whether or not 45 miles per hour was the safest highest speed for that turn.

 Contact a Professional Attorney to Assist You With Your Case

 As with any personal injury case, your best option is to enlist the assistance of an experienced attorney.
 Road construction accidents in particular may require legal expertise since they can involve pursuing cases against your local or state government.
-Contact one of our experts at McMahan Law Firm if you or someone you know is a victim of a road construction accident in the Chattanooga or Knoxville, TN area.
+Contact one of our experts at McMahan Law Firm if you or someone you know is a victim of a road construction accident in the Chattanooga area.